 As you can see, increasing your password length by just one character makes it significantly more difficult to crack.

 An 8-character password that uses all 26 letters of the English alphabet plus 10 numbers (0 – 9) creates the following number of possible combinations …

 When you add in a combination of uppercase and lowercase letters, plus non-alphanumeric characters (e.g. $, #, [, %,^,&,}, ~, /, *, @, etc.) to a case-sensitive password, then you can see just how significantly increased the magnitude of your password security will be.

 Make sure to implement strong password security measures for all of your online access points.
 This includes:

 - Online Accounts Password Security

 Additionally, make sure to research and implement or review the following security measures in your specific setup …

 - Web Server / Web Hosting Security

 Hopefully, the above will help you understand how improving basic security practices like password security can contribute to your overall web security and why using strong passwords for your online assets makes it more difficult for hackers to crack your passwords and breach your security measures.

-Did you find this article useful?
-If so, please consider sharing this information with anyone who can benefit from WordPress using the links below.
+Did you enjoy this article?
+Please feel free to share this information with anyone who can benefit from learning about WordPress using the links below.